 Traditionally, the industry standard wellfield pattern is a 5-spot configuration consisting of four injection wells 100 ft. apart squarely placed around a central production well, resulting in a pattern of approximately 10,000 sq./ft. in area with an injection to production well distance of approximately 70 ft.
 However, in practicality, patterns are designed to best fit the sinuosity of the target mineral trends, and thus in most cases are not perfectly square.
 Furthermore, where fronts are narrow, it is prudent to combine 5-spots with other pattern configurations such as "line-drives" for maximum layout efficiency.
 (A line-drive pattern is a sequence of two injection wells feeding a single production well and has a much smaller area.
 The line-drive patterns are normally linked together following the roll front trend).
-It is anticipated that incorporating line-drive configurations along with modified 5-spots into the wellfield design will result in an average pattern size of approximately 9,000 sq. ft. for the Project.
-This average pattern size was used in conjunction with the total acreage associated with the resources that may potentially be mined to estimate the total number of patterns needed for the Project.
+It is anticipated that incorporating line-drive configurations along with modified 5-spots into the wellfield design will result in an average pattern size was used in conjunction with the total acreage associated with the resources that may potentially be mined to estimate the total number of patterns needed for the Project.
 This approach to estimating preliminary wellfields is comparable to the work done at URE's operating Lost Creek Mine.

 In plan-view, patterns will be designed to overlay mapped roll fronts.
 Well completion intervals in each pattern will be carefully evaluated using available data to optimize lixiviant flow paths through targeted resources.
 Typically, patterns are planned to target up to two or three individually mapped and vertically stacked roll fronts.
 Targeting more would result in an undesirably thick and inefficient well completion interval.
 Operational experience has demonstrated the optimum injection/production well completion thickness to be between 10 and 25 ft.
 Consequently, the multiple individually mapped fronts in portions of the Project results in the "stacking" of wellfield areas.
 This occurs when two or more mining completions are planned for the same pattern area in an overlapping fashion.
 This is due to multiple mineralized horizons or the presence of more mineralized thickness than can be efficiently mined with a single well completion.
 Stacking occurs in approximately 30 percent of the total anticipated wellfield area.
-Therefore, the plan view composite acreage of the resources that may potentially be mined (180 acres) was multiplied by an estimated approximately 234 acres.
+Therefore, the plan view composite acreage of the resources that may potentially be mined (180 acres) was multiplied by an estimated rate of overlapping pattern area in order to more accurately estimate the number of patterns required.
+Accounting for pattern overlap, the resulting cumulative area for the projected wellfields is approximately 234 acres.
 Using this area, 1,130 patterns are estimated for the Project using an average pattern area of 9,000 sq. ft.